jgneff/openjfx/README.md

 ```

 The `image-info` section is followed by other sections that provide the name and version of each package used during the build and each package included in the run-time image.

+Having a transparent build process is a good first step, but the only conclusive way to verify a software package is to [reproduce it](https://reproducible-builds.org/).
+That's the main recommendation of the Linux Foundation in the article [Preventing Supply Chain Attacks like SolarWinds](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds) by David Wheeler, Director of Open Source Supply Chain Security.
+"In the longer term," he wrote, "I know of only one strong countermeasure for this kind of attack: verified reproducible builds."
+So far, the OpenJFX project has only just started to [add the necessary support](https://bugs.openjdk.java.net/browse/JDK-8238650).

 ## Usage